kartik-v/yii2-field-range/README.md

 for extension break if you do not wish to auto update dependencies.

 ### Demo
-You can see detailed [documentation](http://demos.krajee.com/field-range) on usage of the extension.
+You can see detailed [documentation and demos](http://demos.krajee.com/field-range) on usage of the extension.

 ## Installation